Kennedy Center Honors: History

 The first host was Leonard Bernstein in 1978, followed by Eric Sevareid in 1979 (with Gene Kelly closing it) and Beverly Sills in 1980.
 Walter Cronkite hosted from 1981 to 2002 and Caroline Kennedy hosted from 2003 to 2012.
 Glenn Close hosted in 2013 and Stephen Colbert hosted from 2014 to 2016.
 Ricky Kirshner and Glenn Weiss of White Cherry Entertainment were the Executive Producers of the 38th annual Kennedy Center Honors (2015) after George Stevens Jr. stepped down.
 There was no formal host in 2017, although Caroline Kennedy delivered an introduction.
-In 2018 and mid-2021, Gloria Estefan hosted, LL Cool J hosted in 2019, and David Letterman hosted in late 2021.
+In 2018, mid-2021, and 2023 Gloria Estefan hosted, LL Cool J hosted in 2019, and David Letterman hosted in late 2021.
+Queen Latifah hosted in 2024.
 There was no formal host in 2022, though several former honorees delivered an introduction.
+In 2022, David Jammy of Done+Dusted and Elizabeth Kelly of ROK Productions were hired to serve as Executive Producers.